markpijnenburg/project/PROCESS.md

 ## Tuesday

 Partly implemented the linking of the donut chart when changing the year/clicking a country on the map.
 Donut is updated but not the legend.
-Decided for updating to use a global variable storing the neccassary parts of the visualizations.
+Decided for updating to use a global variable storing the necessary parts of the visualizations.
+Made an start implementing an updatable legend.

+## Wednesday
+Made the legend from the donut chart updatable.
+When changing the year from the drop down menu, or when clicking a country, the donut chart including the legend is updated accordingly.
+Tried to make a start with the next visualization, a stacked bar chart.
+I then found out that my dataset nesting was not easy to use for this purpose.
+End of the day I was busy in Python trying to fix a usable JSON file.

+## Thursday
+Continued all day with Python to parse my original JSON file.
+This was not easy.
+At a given moment I skipped parsing the dataset for the stacked bar chart and went on with the dataset for the last visualization, a bubble chart.
+This dataset was created more easily because there is not that much of nesting/complexity present.
+End of the day my bubble chart JSON was ready and my stacked bar chart almost.

+## Friday
+Finally fixed the dataset for the stacked bar chart.
+Implemented a very basic (static) stacked bar chart with the parsed dataset.
+The visualization is far from done, but now I at least now the dataset is correct.
+Next week I am going to finish the stacked bar chart and make it interactive / link it with the other parts of the dashboard.
+Also had presentations in the afternoon.